The Secrets Of Learning A New Language Using 12 Insane Productivity Tips

 For instance, establishing smaller goals such as committing ten minutes every day studying Spanish or memorizing five new words per week are more effective than broad goals like “Learn Spanish".

-It’s important that these practical targets represent actions which build onto each other with clear timelines attached for tracking accomplishments along the way.
 With manageable expectations mapped out over time eventually it will become easier to understand exactly where improvements have been made and what needs additional work moving forward.

 Identifying Preferred Learning Styles